TomazMPP/what-time-is-it/README.md

 > This is a small project i made with the inspiration in many others around the internet.
 > I made it mainly to practice HTML, CSS and JavaScript.

+## Idea
+On this project the main goal is to create a page that changes corresponding to the hour you're opening it.

+* Morning, Afternoon and Night modes
+* The page will show the weather and time on two cities, Belo Horizonte (Brazil) and Oslo (Norway) - Belo Horizonte was choosen because it is my hometown.
+Oslo was choosen because it is a city i really want to visit.
+* The main wheater of the page will be based of Oslo - because of it's variety of weathers - if it's snowing on the city, it will be snowing on the page.
+If it's raining, it will be raining on the page.

 ## Author

 👤 **Tomaz Pontes**